gnixob/edgex/README.md

 * Compatible Bluetooth 4.0 USB adapter or above

 #### Install the following tools
+* Install Python 3.8.3 from the [Micfrosoft Store package](https://docs.python.org/3/using/windows.html#the-microsoft-store-package)
 * Install [Node.js-v12.16.2-x64](https://nodejs.org/download/release/v12.16.2/node-v12.16.2-x64.msi)
   * Keep clicking **Next** to complete the installation.
   * Enter `npm -v` in command prompt to check if the installation is successful.<br>